 You also get to shop at the outlets in Gotemba and explore the hot springs.
-The tour lasts 10 hours and you be accompanied by a live tour guide who will impart their wisdom on the region’s history.
+The tour lasts 10 hours, and you will be accompanied by a live tour guide who will impart wisdom on the region’s history.

 Mt.
 Fuji full-day tour from Tokyo

 Take a break from the bright city lights of Tokyo with a full-day tour of Mt.
 Fiji in all its glory.
-The ride to the mountain takes approximately two hours during which you will be accompanied by a tour guide who will tell you all about the history of Japan’s tallest mountain.
+The ride to the mountain takes approximately two hours, during which you will be accompanied by a tour guide who will tell you all about the history of Japan’s tallest mountain.

-During your tour, you will have the chance to visit the Fuji Five Lakes and Oshino Ninja Village where you will enjoy an authentic lunch at Oshino Shinobi.
+During your tour, you will have the chance to visit the Fuji Five Lakes and Oshino Ninja Village, where you will enjoy an authentic lunch at Oshino Shinobi.

 Odawara Hakone One-day Tour

 This one-day tour takes you to one of Japan’s most famous spots, the Odawara Castle.
 The site features samurai weapons enclosed in traditional Japanese architecture buildings.

-You end the day with some regional delicacies and a dip in the thermal baths.
+You end the day with regional delicacies and a dip in the thermal baths.
 The tour starts at 8:30 AM and lasts for 10 hours.
 You will be accompanied by a live tour guide throughout the day.

-Hakone Ropeway, Pirate Ship and Gotemba Outlets
+Hakone Ropeway, Pirate Ship, and Gotemba Outlets

 This Hakone tour begins in Shinjuku and takes you to Hakone by bus.
-The first part of the trip is a cruise on Lake Ashi aboard a pirate ship.
-This is followed by a trip to Hakone Ropeway where you get to explore the region and enjoy an all you can eat barbecue spread.
-T
+The trip’s first part is a cruise aboard a pirate ship on Lake Ashi.

 We hope this guide to the best Ryokans in Japan for every type of traveler helps you unwind and rejuvenate on your next trip to this beautiful country.